Sanderson17/contact-manager/README.md

 # contact-manager

-My C# project is a contact manager application that hosts a list of contacts, allows contacts to be added or removed and displays all contacts with total number of contacts.
+My C# project is a contact manager application that hosts a list of contacts, allows contacts to be added or removed and displays all contacts added.

 # Basic Requirements